-The consultation in the SH Zone is being re-launched due to issues with the delivery.
+The consultation in the SH Zone was re-launched due to issues with the delivery.

-The consultation opens on Friday 10 July and closes on Friday 7 August 2020.
+The consultation opened on Friday 10 July and closed on Friday 7 August 2020.

 Complete the survey (survey opens Friday 10 July).

-The results will be posted here when completed.
+The results for the SH Review will be posted here when completed.